Veppam: Release

 Veppam opened to mixed responses.
 Pavithra Srinivasan of Rediff gave 2.5 out of 5 citing that "a tauter screenplay, more logic in the sequences and realistic dialogues would have made Veppam an eminently enjoyable film".
 IBNLive described that "the movie has some positives in terms of looks and narrative style, but it lacks the punch."
 A critic from Sify wrote that "Veppam has everything to hold the audiences interest- romance, drama, violence and slick packaging.
 It is certainly worth a look."
 The Times of India wrote, "Swear words and swagger do not gangsters make [sic], something director Anjana failed to factor in while working on the movie.
 So while we have some fearsome looking gangsters in well-shot frames, they fail to strike a chord and end up looking like caricatures."
 Supergoodmovies rated it 2.5/5 and called it "A technically [sic]rich movie, Veppam will be here to stay for some time."
 Indiaglitz stated the movie as "Watch this racy story for its worth your money."
 KollyInsider.com rated the movie with 2.5 stars out of 5, stated good fun from starting to end.
-The Telugu version Sega failed at the box office.
+The Telugu version Sega failed at the box office, due to the post-release hype of Ala Modalaindi, in which film Nani and Nithya had starred together.
 Veppam emerged as an average grosser.